 UC Davis Physicists at the Fermilab Remote Control Center for the Large Hadron Collider's CMS Experiment

 UC Davis students studying Materials at the Advanced Light Source at nearby Lawrence Berkeley Lab

 - Fellow of the American Physical Society-Andreas Albrecht, Paul Brady, Steven Carlip, Ling-Lie Chau, Shirley Chiang, John Conway, Daniel Cox, Nicholas Curro, James Draper, Charles Fadley, Ching-Yao Fong, John Gunion, Nemanja Kaloper, Barry Klein, Lloyd Knox, Richard Lander, Kai Liu, Warren Pickett, David Pines, John Rundle, Sergey Savrasov, Richard Scalettar, Rajiv Singh, Robert Svoboda, John Terning, J. Anthony Tyson, Romona Vogt, Xiangdong Zhu, Gergely Zimanyi

-- Fellow of the Institute of Physics-Andreas Albrecht, Steven Carlip, Charles Fadley, Ching-Yao Fong, Kai Liu, Warren Pickett, Rajiv Singh
+- Fellow of the Institute of Physics-Andreas Albrecht, Steven Carlip, Charles Fadley, Ching-Yao Fong, Kai Liu, Barry Klein, Warren Pickett, Rajiv Singh

 - Fellow, American Association for the Advancement of Science-Shirley Chiang, James Draper

 - Fellow of the American Geophysical Union-John Rundle

 - Fellow of the American Vacuum Society-Shirley Chiang, Charles Fadley

 - Fellow of the Institute of Nanotechnology-Kai Liu